vaimee/SEPA/api-js/readme.md

 Please make sure to update tests as appropriate.

 **Note**: run tests with `npm run tests` and if succefull `npm run integration-test`.
 Additionally, integration tests needs a default SEPA instance running on your local machine.
-Refer to [SEPA github page](https://github.com/arces-wot/SEPA) for information about the installation and configuration.
+Refer to the [SEPA GitHub page](https://github.com/vaimee/SEPA) for information about the installation and configuration.

 ## License
 [LGPL](https://choosealicense.com/licenses/lgpl-3.0/)